 2. Honor and Service

 A number of national holidays honor the men and women who serve in the Armed Forces.
 Write an essay honoring an individual in your family who has served in the military.
 Alternatively, write about someone you’ve read about who served with distinction.

 3. One Nation, One Flag

 Describe a time when seeing the American flag on display created an emotional experience for you.
-Reflect on your own reaction, and describe the reaction of others who were also present at that event.
+Reflect on your own reaction, and describe the reaction of others who were also present.

 4. This Is My Country

-Did your teen enjoy these creative writing prompts about Honor America Days?
-If so, check back once a month on Writing Prompt Wednesdays for even more topics that especially appeal to teens, such as:
+Did your homeschool teens enjoy these patriotic writing prompts about Honor America Days?
+If so, they’ll enjoy exploring other patriotic writing topics that appeal to middle school and high school students, such as: